couchbaselabs/docs-ng/content/couchbase-manual-2.1/command-line-interface-for-administration.markdown

 > ./cbepctl hostname:port -b bucket_name -p bucket_password set flush_param flushall_enabled false
 ```

-You can initiate the flush via the REST-API.
+You can initiate the flush via the REST API.
 For information about changing this
 setting in the Web Console, see [Viewing Data
 Buckets](#couchbase-admin-web-console-data-buckets).
 For information about
 flushing data buckets via REST, see [Flushing a